 Less than the Sum of Its Parts

-In short, breaking something into its constituent parts, destroying the concept of the thing in order to analyze it, is a necessary but not sufficient activity.
-What it necessary then, beyond analysis, is synthesis.
-Synthesis is were the hard work of creation comes into play.
+In short, breaking something into its constituent parts – destroying the concept of the thing in order to analyze it – is a necessary but not sufficient activity.
+What is necessary then, beyond analysis, is synthesis.
+Synthesis is where the hard work of creation comes into play.
 You need to take the idea or ideas that came from analysis and think about how they work together…or don’t.

 The CliffsNotes Version

 Destruction and Creation is available, in its entirety, from multiple websites.
 Here for instance.
 But gird your loins: it is not an easy read.
 Boyd, for all his Herculean might as a thinker and autodidact, did not have a compromising bone in his body.
 And that lack of compromise is apparent in his writing.
 The man does not meet the reader halfway: the brief is borderline impenetrable.
 But here’s the elevator pitch version.
 Analysis (or destruction) is the process of breaking things down and understanding the constituant parts.
 Synthesis (or creation) is the act of culling concepts from those constituant parts and compiling them into something new.

 But even that isn’t the full story.
 Once you’ve synthesized a new concept, you need to break that new idea apart and re-analyze the constituant elements.
 Why?
 To ensure they are internally consistent with one another and to see if any of them mutated during the act of synthesis.
 And if the ideas are inconsistent with each other or if one or more of them changed, understand why.
 Then re-synthesize.
 And re-analyze.
 Over and over, until analysis yields no further inconsistencies and synthesis induces no further changes.